-Conventional earthbag walls have little resistance to sideways forces on footings.
-They also lack strong connections of lower walls to bond beam, so low-cement CE uses improved reinforcement (Figure 6) with tougher gravel bag courses and better vertical connections at corners.
+Conventional earthbag walls have little resistance to forces pressing from the sides on footings.
+They also lack strong interconnections of walls to bond beam, so low-cement CE uses improved reinforcement (Figure 6) with tougher gravel courses and better vertical connections at corners.